12th International Trade Show

 A unique concept: agrofood covers the entire value chain – from field to fork

-• With imports of food & packaging technology of €363 million in 2022, Nigeria is Africa's second largest importer, after South Africa with €381 million and ahead of Egypt with €319 million.
-(VDMA 2023)
+• With imports of food & packaging technology of €265 million in 2024, Nigeria is West Africa's largest importer of such technologies.
+(VDMA)

-• The enormous population growth from 206 million in 2022 to 411 million in 2050 demands high sustainable investments in Nigeria’s food industry.
+• The enormous population growth from 238 million in 2025 to 411 million in 2050 demands high sustainable investments in Nigeria’s food industry.

 Visibility Content Network